busterjs/buster-docs/developers/extensions.rst

 Browser environment: ``testRunner``, ``messagingClient``
 --------------------------------------------------------

 Both arguments are event emitters.
 The ``testRunn`` is a "remoteRunner" (not yet documented).
-It behaves like a :doc:`test runner </modules/buster-test>`, i.e. it emits all the same events.
+It behaves like a :ref:`buster-test-runner`, i.e. it emits all the same events.
 However, because the run potentially includes more than one browser, the remote runner wraps all test cases in an additional top-level context which is named after the browser that ran it.

 The ``messagingClient`` contains all raw messages emitted in the browsers.
 The messages are wrapped in an envelop that also contains